-Three routes to keep divorce out of court and preserve your privacy
+Routes to keep your divorce out of court

 By Norman Taylor, consultant

 A renewed row between judges over whether details of couples’ lives revealed at divorce hearings can be publicised reinforces how going to court precludes any guarantee of privacy.

 Even though the public is usually barred from family courts, journalists can attend and report every minutia of the proceedings.

 While the current debate centres on multi-million pound divorce settlements among high-profile couples whose private lives and wealth have been widely publicised, the splits of ‘ordinary’ people can also be considered noteworthy enough to be served up for public consumption.

 This can happen for several reasons: a salacious element; perceived wealth; accusations of an attempt to hide offshore assets; or a link to a locally prominent business or individual.
 Such revelations might not only be embarrassing and distressing for the couple themselves, but also their children, parents, business partners and other ‘stakeholders’.

 Many people still mistakenly believe that getting divorced entails going to court.
 However, there are three other routes to take when marriages break down.

 Arbitration is a quicker, less emotionally and financially draining alternative to court battles.
 The press is barred from hearings, which are arranged at clients’ convenience, at comfortable venues, where a family arbitrator rules on who should have what.
 Just like a judge, the arbitrator bases their decision on relevant facts and evidence – taking into account the views of both parties.
 The award is final and binding on both parties.

 Arbitrators are not only qualified in their field – they are also experienced family lawyers who are either former judges or family law barristers or solicitors.
 Jones Myers founder, Peter Jones, was one of the country’s first arbitrators when the process was introduced in 2012.